bitw1se/slow-bcvm-js/README.md

 ### The basic overview

-BCVM is an educational example -- it's not a real VM.
+BCVM is an interesting example of a use case for virtual machines where the machine truly must be virtual.
+It's not a real VM meant to do anything real.
 So I made some substantial simplifications.

-Like any VM, BCVM takes a program as a list of operations.
-Each operation does one simple, elementary operation -- adding two numbers, moving data from hither to thither, or a conditional branch, for example.
+Like any VM, BCVM takes a program as a list of instructions.
+Each instruction is an opcode with associated argumentation, and does one simple, elementary operation -- adding two numbers, moving data from hither to thither, or a conditional branch, for example.

 Unlike any VM, the memory space consists of an array of "cells", each of which contains a Javascript object (typically a number), but they could contain strings or even objects.
 And, there are no registers.
 The basic operations take memory addresses (indices in the array).
 Furthermore, many (most?) opcodes are missing.
 I put in the bare minimum to create the example app.

 Finally, there are a couple special-usage opcodes -- `lsubi` does a single iteration of a subtraction on two base-10 arbitrary precision numbers, and `lcmp` compares two byte arrays storing base-10 arbitrary precision numbers.
 Since we don't have a language that compiles to BCVM bytecode, we'll need to write it by hand.
 These special opcodes make that process much, much simpler.

+### The algorithms

+This algorithms I used are very naive.
+This is mostly for the sake of interestingness (sic) so I wanted it to be somewhat readable.
+The central idea is that if this website were distributed enough, the total parallel power could still be large, no matter how slow you run the algorithms.

+At any rate, numbers are chosen randomly and tested to see if they divide the chosen "target key."
+Division is done by repeated subtraction.

+For an instance cracking a key of maximum length `N` decimal digits, the address space is sized `5 * N` to be safe.
+The first `N` are used for the guess at the factor, the second `N` are used for the state of the key (which is subject to mutation by repeated subtraction) and the last 15 or so store various "registers," constants, and indices.